micaavigliano/multilingual-blog-starter/README.md

 This is a personal brand project focused on web development and accessibility.
 If you find a bug or have a suggestion to improve the accessibility architecture, feel free to open an issue or a pull request!

+Thanks and keep writing and learning new languages :)
+__p.s 1, If it happens that you like the project please leave me a star!
+I would really appreciate it!!!_
-Thanks and keep writing and learning new languages :) if you have any question you can open an issue of contact me via email or linkedin (you will find the info on my github's profile)
+__p.s 2, If you have any question you can open an issue of contact me via email or linkedin (you will find the info on my github's profile)_